 How is an UFPLS taxed?

-When you take an UFPLS, 25% is tax-free and 75% is taxed as regular income.
+When you take an UFPLS, 25% is tax free and 75% is taxable income.

 When can I take an UFPLS?